December 15, 2016 - Javier Martinez Canillas

 About Javier Martinez Canillas

-Javier is a Senior Linux Kernel Developer for the Samsung Open Source Group.
+Javier was a Senior Linux Kernel Developer for the Samsung Open Source Group.
 He has contributed to different kernel subsystems with a focus on ARM and Exynos SoC support.
 Besides hacking, he enjoys spending as much time as possible with his wife Tami and their twins, running, reading and writing technical articles like "Kbuild: the Linux Kernel Build System", published by the Linux Journal.

 Image Credits: OSDC